TONYC is seeking an Operations Manager, 32-40 hours/week

-How It Works: Through partnerships with social service organizations, advocacy groups and city agencies, TONYC creates theatre troupes with community members who face pressing social, economic, health, and human rights issues.
-The troupes create and perform plays based on real-life struggles, engaging diverse audiences in theatrical brainstorming - or Forum Theatre - to creatively challenge systems of oppression.
-TONYC audiences also include elected officials and policy-makers, leading to policy proposals generated through a creative, community-based process, or Legislative Theatre.Through our partnerships, we activate communities and creatively challenge systems of oppression.
+What We Do: Theatre of the Oppressed NYC (TONYC) partners with communities facing discrimination to inspire transformative action through theatre.
+Through partnerships with social service organizations, advocacy groups and city agencies, TONYC forms theatre troupes with community members who face pressing social, economic, and human rights issues.
+The troupes create and perform plays based on real-life struggles, engaging audiences in theatrical brainstorming - or Forum and Legislative Theatre - to creatively challenge systems of oppression.

 Areas of Responsibility Include: